 A Notice to Vacate must be given to the tenant personally or sent by registered post to the rented premises, unless VCAT orders otherwise (s 506(3)).

-It is not possible to frustrate service by failing to pick up a notice or delaying doing so.
-If the landlord is able to produce evidence that the notice was properly sent, then service will be deemed (regarded as having been served).
-By failing to pick up a notice or delaying doing so, a tenant can effectively deprive themselves of the benefit of a notice period.
-It is, therefore, advisable for a tenant to pick up registered post when they receive a card advising them that there is an article waiting for retrieval from the post office.
+It is not possible to avoid being served a notice by not picking it up.
+If the landlord can produce evidence that the notice was properly sent, then the notice is regarded as having been served.
+By failing to pick-up a notice or delaying doing so, a tenant can deprive themselves of the benefit of a notice period.

 It is difficult to disprove service or obtain evidence that is sufficient to override the deeming of service.
 A tenant may attempt to prove that the notice was not delivered at all or not delivered within time (usually within two days).